 – to cease intimidation and exertion of pressure on Botagoz Jardemalie and other family members.

-The Open Dialog Foundation hereby calls on Members of the European Parliament to take a principled position: the signing of a new Partnership Agreement between Kazakhstan and the EU should be conditional upon the release of political prisoners, as well as compliance by Kazakhstan with its obligations to protect freedom of speech, as well as freedom of assembly and association.
+The Open Dialogue Foundation hereby calls on Members of the European Parliament to take a principled position: the signing of a new Partnership Agreement between Kazakhstan and the EU should be conditional upon the release of political prisoners, as well as compliance by Kazakhstan with its obligations to protect freedom of speech, as well as freedom of assembly and association.

 For more detailed information, please address: